lkrsova/lkrsova.github.io/_posts/2021-10-29-tell-me-why-identifying.md

 ---
-title: "Tell Me Why: A feel good game with a heavy topic"
+title: "Tell Me Why: A feel good game with about heavy topics"
 author: "Leni Krsova"
 categories: portfolio
 featured_image: images/posts/tellmewhy-3.jpg
 tags: [video games, PhD]
 ---

 Mos of the video games have almost transcendental qualities.
-They take their player to the worlds that don't exist, let them experience things they would not normally be able to live through, and leave a mark of knowing obtained from these experiences.
-Tell Me Why does that within its two main topics -- gender transitioning, and overcoming of a shared childhood trauma.
+They take their player to the worlds that don't exist, let them experience things they would not normally be able to live through, and leave a mark of knowing obtained from these experiences. **Tell Me Why** does that within its two main topics -- gender transitioning, and overcoming of a shared childhood trauma.
 As heavy as these topics sounds, the game does an amazing job to portrait both topics in a loving and daring way, showing a player there's always multiple perspectives needed to be taken in an account.

 ![](/images/posts/tellmewhy-1.jpg)